-The Pensions, Investments and Financial Services Committee has an important role to play in ensuring that the interests of all Texans-interests that include access to basic necessities like affordable energy and water, as well as financial interests-are top-line priorities in Texas policy related to blockchain and cryptocurrency.
+The Work Group for Blockchain Matters has a key role to play in ensuring that the interests of all Texans-including access to basic necessities like affordable energy and water, as well as financial interests-are included as top-line priorities in Texas policy related to blockchain and cryptocurrency.

-This written testimony highlights key consumer protection concerns but does not address all of them.
-For example, data privacy concerns are also important to consider.
-Data privacy concerns are relevant to multiple uses of blockchain, where the immutable ledger could make it hard for personal information people may want to put behind them and have a legitimate interest in doing so.
-It is also important with regard to the data of individual users who use, hold, buy, and trade cryptocurrencies, particularly if blockchain based retail transactions become a reality.
-Our financial lives are currently followed in multiple ways and data privacy is already a major concern.
+This letter highlights key consumer protection concerns but does not address all of them.
+For example, data privacy concerns were left out, not because they are unimportant, but because they were addressed in such detail in the May 2022 public hearing.
+Data privacy concerns extend not only to the data of children held on a blockchain, but also to the data of individual users, particularly if blockchain based retail transactions become a reality.
+Our financial lives are already followed in multiple ways and data privacy is already a major concern.
 Having our financial lives documented on a public blockchain will create even more opportunities for motivated governmental entities, hackers, and fraudsters to track and potentially exploit us.

 Technology is evolving and we cannot predict where things will go and what unforeseen opportunities, benefits, or pitfalls may present themselves.
 The ultimate guidance our organization brings as a data-driven institution is that existing evidence of problematic practices must be weighed heavily as policy options are debated.
 The systemic consumer protection concerns raised in this letter must be addressed if we want to see blockchain and cryptocurrency-based systems grow on a solid foundation.
-Under the current system, there are deep concerns, supported by evidence from the latest crypto market crash, that it is a system with many vulnerabilities.
+Under the current system, there are deep concerns, supported by